|

 ![]() |

-If you have an old pair of running shoes place them on a flat surface.
-If they lean outwards from each other then you are a supinator, if they lean inwards a pronator otherwise you are neutral.
-Alternatively walk on a tiled floor with wet feet.
-If the width of the wet strip connecting the heel to the toes is more than half the foot width then you are a pronator, less than half the width a supinator otherwise you are neutral.
+If you have an old pair of running shoes, place them on a flat surface.
+If they lean outwards from each other, you are a supinator.
+If they lean inwards, a pronator.
+Otherwise, you are neutral.
+Alternatively, walk on a tiled floor with wet feet.
+If the wet strip's width connecting the heel to the toes is more than half the foot width, you are a pronator, less than half the width, a supinator; otherwise, you are neutral.

 The shoe types available are:

-In choosing your running shoes, you also need to take into consideration your weight and the type of running you will be doing:
+There are many sites providing information on the best running shoes in various categories according to their testing experience and thousands of visitors' feedback.
+In choosing your running shoes, you also need to take into consideration your weight and the running you will be doing:

-If you foot type is supinator or pronator and you have a coach, ask them to look at the way you run.
-Some athletes may need inserts in their shoes to correct over pronation and may need a gait assessment by a podiatrist (foot specialist).
+If your foot type is supinator or pronator and you have a coach, ask them to look at how you run.
+Some athletes may need inserts in their shoes to correct overpronation and may require a gait assessment by a podiatrist (foot specialist).

 IAAF Competition Rules 142 states: